 Leading Successful Change

-Learn the foundations, insights, and skills to effectively challenge the status quo, create new directions, and lead organizations to embrace and successfully implement needed change.
-Discuss the forces for change and the dynamics of resistance.
-Examine your personal style of change, and apply change management strategies within your organization.
+Background, insights, and skills in how to effectively challenge the status quo, create new directions, and lead organizations to embrace and successfully implement needed change.
+Examination of the forces for change and dynamics of resistance.
+Participants examine their personal style of change and apply change management and project management strategies to their respective organizations.

 Understand the process of building cross-disciplinary teams, including on-site and virtual teams, and gain the background, perspective, and skills to help teams reach their performance potential.
 Receive feedback regarding your current on-the-job approach to team building, with regard to areas in need of improvement and specific skills and actions to focus on.